dart-lang/site-www/src/tools/pub/package-layout.md

 Unlike the scripts in `bin`, these are *not* for external users of the package.
 If you have any of these, place them in a directory called `tool`.

-## Project specific caching for tools
+## Project-specific caching for tools

 {{site.alert.info}}
   Do not check the `.dart_tool/` directory into source control.